Trisha Goddard (TV series): Dispute and move to Five

 Trisha ceased production in 2004, when ITV refused to allow Trisha's own TV production company, Town House TV, to make future episodes of the show.
 She decided not to renew her contract and moved to rival broadcaster Channel 5 to present a similar series.
 The new programme, Trisha Goddard, was made by Town House TV.
 ITV mounted a successful spoiler campaign against Trisha's new series; they stockpiled their remaining episodes of Trisha until the launch date of Trisha Goddard.

 Trisha Goddard launched on Channel 5 on Monday 24 January 2005, but it was shown in the afternoons and not directly opposite ITV's series.
 ITV did, however, schedule a double bill of Trisha on ITV2 to clash with the series on Channel 5.
 The first Trisha Goddard gained 500,000 viewers on Channel 5, significantly fewer than the 1.3 million viewers who watched ITV's show.
 Repeats of the ITV version carried on until 15 April 2005.
 When ITV finally ran out of Trisha episodes, it was initially replaced by The Springer Show which began in June 2005; at the same time, Channel 5 began running Trisha Goddard in its usual morning slot.
 From 16 October 2006, it was aired on both Channel 5 and then in a double-bill on its new female-oriented digital channel Fiver (formerly Five Life).

 On 9 January 2009, Channel 5 announced that Trisha Goddard had been cancelled.
 The channel blamed the "current economic climate" for the "difficult decision".

 Trisha: Extra

 Trisha: Extra was a spin-off show broadcast on ITV's digital sibling channel ITV2, with the first edition broadcast on 4 November 2002, as part of an extended morning lineup on the channel.

 American version

 In July 2011, it was announced that NBCUniversal Television Distribution will bring Goddard to the United States to launch an American version of her program, which would follow the same concept as her British version.
 The American version was picked up by NBC O&O's and other stations owned by Sinclair Broadcasting Group and launched in September 2012.
-The show ran for three seasons before being cancelled.
+The show ran for two seasons before being cancelled.